skalenetwork/mirage-manager/docs/Nodes.md

 function deleteNodeByFoundation(NodeId nodeId) external
 ```

-Deletes a node - restricted to foundation
+Deletes a node — restricted to the foundation

-_Node must not be in current or next committee_
+_Node must not be in the current or next committee_

 #### Parameters